Analysis | How the Huawei Arrest Extends a Troubled History With the U.S.

-Huawei Technologies Co.’s Chief Financial Officer Wanzhou Meng, arrested in Canada, has been charged in connection with alleged violations of U.S. sanctions on Iran by the Chinese company.
-It’s not an isolated incident, but rather the latest chapter in a long history of tension between China’s smartphone and telecommunications giant and the U.S. government and businesses.
+Huawei Technologies Co.’s Chief Financial Officer Wanzhou Meng, arrested in Canada, has been charged with conspiracy to defraud banks in connection with alleged violations of U.S. sanctions on Iran.
+It’s not an isolated incident but rather the latest chapter in a long history of tension between China’s smartphone and telecommunications giant and the U.S. government and businesses.

 1. Who is Meng?

 As well as the CFO, she is deputy chairwoman of Huawei and a daughter of the company’s founder.
-Meng was detained in Vancouver at the behest of U.S. authorities and is facing potential extradition to the U.S., which had earlier opened an investigation into whether Huawei sold equipment to Iran despite sanctions on exporting there.
-The company said it wasn’t aware of any wrongdoing by the CFO and that authorities in both countries will “ultimately reach a just conclusion.”
+Meng was detained in Vancouver Dec.
+1 at the behest of U.S. authorities and is facing potential extradition to the U.S., which is investigating whether the Chinese company sold equipment to Iran despite U.S. sanctions.
+The company said it wasn’t aware of any wrongdoing by the CFO and that it was law-abiding.
+Meng, 46, was granted bail Dec.
+11, allowing her to stay in one of her luxury homes in Vancouver awaiting possible extradition.
+She lives mainly in Shenzhen.

-The arrest is almost certain to exacerbate tensions between President Donald Trump and President Xi Jinping at a highly sensitive time.
-The two only met last weekend to eke out a truce in their growing trade conflict.
+The arrest is almost certain to exacerbate tensions between President Donald Trump and President Xi Jinping as they try to eke out a truce in their growing trade conflict.
 Chinese technology has been a particular bugbear for the U.S. president, who has justified imposing tariffs on Chinese imports with allegations of intellectual property theft by Chinese companies.
 Huawei is by far China’s most global technology company, with operations spanning Africa, Europe and Asia.
-News of Meng’s arrest provoked an immediate protest from the Chinese embassy in Canada, demanding the U.S. and its neighbor “rectify wrongdoings” and free Meng.
-The CFO’s arrest could be regarded back home as an attack on one of China’s foremost corporate champions.
+The CFO’s arrest could be regarded in China as an attack on one of the country’s foremost corporate champions.
+In Beijing, Vice Foreign Minister Le Yucheng summoned U.S. Ambassador Terry Branstad to protest, calling the U.S. actions “extremely bad.”

 3. What’s the U.S.’s issue with Huawei?

 Founded in 1987 by Ren Zhengfei, a former People’s Liberation Army engineer, Huawei has always enjoyed favorable treatment from a government that — like the U.S. — remains wary of employing too much foreign technology for vital communications.
 U.S. government officials and industry executives have long harbored suspicions that Huawei works primarily for Chinese government interests.
-In a report released by the U.S. Permanent Select Committee on Intelligence in 2012, Huawei and ZTE Corp. were tagged as potential threats to U.S. security interests.
-The report questioned Huawei’s ties with the Communist Party and — after multiple interviews including a sit-down with Ren himself — it concluded that Huawei failed to properly explain that relationship.
+In a report released by the U.S. Permanent Select Committee on Intelligence in 2012, Huawei and ZTE Corp. were tagged as potential security threats.
+The report questioned Huawei’s ties with the Communist Party and — after multiple interviews including a sit-down with Ren himself — it said that Huawei failed to properly explain that relationship.

 4. What does Huawei say?